GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

 To create a macro, users will need to download a standalone Windows program to record the macro manually, and upload to the WIE server via an API call.

-1.Downloading and installing WIEDesktop.exe
+1. Downloading and installing WIEDesktop.exe
 Do note that WIEDesktop.exe only supports Windows.
 Head over to https://wie.hats.stack.gov.sg and login with your Fortify SSC credentials.

 You should be redirected to the page below.
 Click Download WIE Desktop Application and after it has successfully downloaded, go ahead and install it.

-2.Starting up WIEDesktop.exe
+2. Starting up WIEDesktop.exe
 After installing WIEDesktop, Click on Guided Scan.